 Magic Mirror Preschool Pretend Play

-This magic mirror is easy to make and adds glamour and glitter to imaginative play.
+This magic mirror is easy to make to add glamour and glitter to imaginative play.
 Our simple tutorial will help you and the kids make your own sparkly mirror to create some magical fun.

 Pretend play is an effective way for kids to explore the world around them.
-Kids can safely interact in activities and challenges they create or initiate, activities that provide lots of learning opportunities while they are having fun.
+Kids can safely interact in activities and challenges they create or initiate themselves, activities that provide lots of learning opportunities while they are having fun.

 Pretend play with a magic mirror promotes use of language and gross motor skills, as kids create new characters or recreate familiar ones; imitate voices and movements; and extend the play with other props.

 This activity was inspired by the children's story Snow White and the Seven Dwarfs.
 Remember the line 'Mirror mirror on the wall'?

 Kids can easily recreate the magic with a sparkly mirror and some awesome imagination.

 Supplies for magic mirror craft

 1. If foam is not available, make the mirror with a piece of sturdy cardboard.
 Cut the cardboard into an oval shape, then remove the center in a similar oval shape, leaving a mirror frame 3-4 inches wide (7-10 cm).